Why Your CTR Model Is Betraying You

 Why the Static CTR Lies to You

-A static CTR model assumes a fixed percentage based on the rank for each keyword.
+A static CTR model assumes a fixed percentage for each keyword, based on its rank.
 The model presents a CTR of 31.2% for rank 1, suggesting you will get about one-third of the clicks if you land the top spot on the SERP.
 If you land the second spot, the model assumes a CTR of 12.6%.

-But here is the problem: the static CTR model assumes that every SERP looks the same.
+But the static CTR model assumes that every SERP looks the same.
 This is far from the truth.
 Dynamic elements like ads, featured snippets, AI Overviews, and other SERP features take up space on the SERP.
 Thus, your top-ranking organic result might not even be visible above the fold, let alone get 30% of the clicks.

 But how does this model betray you in your SEO work?
 Below are three consequences of using the static CTR model.

 If your CTR ignores SERP features like featured snippets, AI Overview, and ads, you might assume that ranking number 1 guarantees a lot of traffic.
-This misleads your keyword optimizations, causing you to spend time on keywords that do not generate the expected traffic.
+This misleads your keyword optimizations, causing you to spend time on keywords that do not generate the traffic you would expect.

-A faulty CTR misguides your SEO performance analysis.
-You might think a page performs better or worse than it actually does.
-For instance, a low CTR does not always mean your content is irrelevant.
-Depending on the SERP layout, the organic results move up and down on the SERP.
+Depending on the SERP layout, the organic results move up and down the SERP.
 This changes the results’ pixel positions, which can cause a lower CTR despite a top ranking.
+Therefore, you might think a page performs better or worse than it actually does, causing you to misread your SEO performance.

 Your SEO decisions are only as strong as the data behind them.
-If your CTR model is stuck in the past, your strategy is too.
-Now, you might think, “But what is my alternative?”
+If your CTR model is stuck in the past, so is your strategy.
+Now, you might think, “What is my alternative?”
 We have a solution that gives you CTRs you can really trust.

 Blogpost Image 2.png